Enter

 Venue Final: Melbourne Recital Centre

-Please read the Performance Stipulations for Herald Sun Aria to help prepare for your entry.
+Please read the Performance Stipulations for Herald Sun Aria and the RSSS Rules and Conditions of Entry Vocal to help prepare for your entry.

 The Herald Sun Aria in partnership with Melbourne Opera